Online Estate Agents vs. High Street

 However, since conducting this study, things have changed.

-Now, whenever we see a review for an internet only listing agent like this:
+Now, whenever we see a review for any online estate agents like this:

 Now, we can’t help but think: